letatanu/DeepHomography/README.md

 The pre-trained model is uploaded [here](https://drive.google.com/file/d/1ZnmlPu1NeXXMk6NHiP7fegzXM117eb15/view?usp=sharing).
 # Dataset

-I used MS-COCO dataset as it described in the paper.
+I used MS-COCO dataset as described in the paper.
 You can download it from [here](https://cocodataset.org/#download).
 There are 118287 images in the train set, and 40670 in the test set.
 ## Pre-processing the dataset.
 Resize all images in the train and validation sets to the size of 320x240 and resize all images in the test to the size of 640x480.